allanwzhang/multirotor/README.md

 # multirotor and Ardupilot integration

-Simulation of multi-rotor unmanned aerial vehicles in python.
+Simulation of multi-rotor unmanned aerial vehicles in Python.
 This package provides an object-oriented interface for modeling and simulating motors, propellers, and airframe of a UAV.
-Furthermore, an Ardupilot integration implementation is provided through a JSON backend.
+Furthermore, an Ardupilot integration implementation is provided through their [SITL JSON backend](https://github.com/ArduPilot/ardupilot/tree/6cb4e6b31da44c0e7531c7f0d60e2880ced11392/libraries/SITL/examples/JSON).

 ## Installation
 Clone repository and install for development.
 This will allow you to change the code of the package so the changes show up when you `import multirotor` in other projects.